MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-quick-create-portal.md

    ![Start the job](./media/stream-analytics-quick-create-portal/start-the-job.png)

 3. After few minutes, in the portal, find the storage account & the container that you have configured as output for the job.
+Select the output path.
 You can now see the output file in the container.
 The job takes a few minutes to start for the first time, after it is started, it will continue to run as the data arrives.

    ![Transformed output](./media/stream-analytics-quick-create-portal/transformed-output.png)